Vaccine Info

 Oxford University's Jenner Institute is within the Nuffield Department of Medicine, located at the Old Road Campus Research Building in Headington, Oxford.
 Serum Institute of India Pvt.
 Ltd. is a significant vaccine manufacturer by the number of doses produced and sold globally (more than 1.5 billion doses), which includes Polio vaccine, Diphtheria, Tetanus, Pertussis, Hib, BCG, r-Hepatitis B, Measles, Mumps, Rubella as well as Pneumococcal and Covid-19 vaccines.
 The Poonawalla Bio-Tech Park at Manjari in Pune, India, is over 42 acres.

-R21/Matrix-M Availability 2023
+R21/Matrix-M Vaccine Availability 2024

 R21/Matrix-M Indication

 The R21/Matrix-M Malaria Vaccine is indicated to prevent Plasmodium falciparum malaria, a mosquito-borne disease.
 The vaccine has been approved for use in certain countries in children aged 5 to 36 months.
 There were 229 million malaria cases worldwide in 2019, with an estimated 409,000 deaths.
-According to the World Health Organization (WHO), children under five are the most vulnerable, accounting for 67% of malaria-related fatalities worldwide in 2019.
+According to the WHO, children under five are the most vulnerable, accounting for 67% of malaria-related fatalities worldwide in 2019.
 On December 8, 2022, the WHO published the World Malaria Report 2022, which offers in-depth information on the latest malaria control and elimination trends at global, regional, and country levels.

 R21/Matrix-M Dosage